ktconnolly/understat-xg/README.md

 ### Season xG data

-To get xG values for every match in a season pass the league ID and year as args.
+To get xG values for every match in a season pass the league ID folowed by season year as args.
 ```
 python season.py EPL 2015
 ```